 In order to accommodate the varying data management needs of the research community, the Odum Institute Data Archive provides multiple data management and curation service levels that include self-service, guided service, and lifecycle service as well as specialized services such as data de-identification, data verification, and the development of multimedia materials to demonstrate broader impacts of research projects.

-Managing and archiving research data is a growing interest and concern for researchers as funding agencies and other stakeholders are increasingly requiring researchers to manage and share their data.
-Today, planning for research data management is not only good practice but increasingly a necessity.
-The Odum Institute can guide researchers to solutions for their data management needs.
-We can assist you by giving you information on key considerations for managing research data, providing information on the details of funding requirements, and identifying UNC and other resources to assist you in preparing data management plans.
+Today, planning for research data management is not only good practice but also a necessity as funders and journals expand data management and sharing mandates.
+The Odum Institute can guide researchers toward solutions for their data management needs.
+We work with researchers to provide information on key considerations for managing their research data, outlining the details of funder and other stakeholder requirements, and identifying appropriate resources to assist in preparing and executing data management plans.

-The Odum Archive is involved in several research projects, including SafeArchive, Virtual Archiving, WILIS 3, and DataNet.
+The Odum Institute Data Archive is involved in several research projects, including SafeArchive, Virtual Archiving, WILIS 3, and DataNet.